keras-team/autokeras/CONTRIBUTING.md

 ## Testing Guide
 [Pytest](https://docs.pytest.org/en/latest/) is used to write the unit tests of Auto-Keras.
 You should test your code by writing unit testing code in `tests` directory.
-The testing file name should be the `.py` file with a prefix of `test_` in corresponding directory, e.g., the name should be `test_layers.py` if the code of which is to test `layer.py`.
+The testing file name should be the `.py` file with a prefix of `test_` in the corresponding directory, e.g., the name should be `test_layers.py` if the code of which is to test `layer.py`.
 The tests should be run in the root directory of the project by executing the `cov.sh` file.
 It would output the coverage information into a directory named `htmlcov`.
-Please make sure the code coverage percentage does not decrease after your contribution, otherwise the code will not be merged.
+Please make sure the code coverage percentage does not decrease after your contribution, otherwise, the code will not be merged.